What to Expect for Your Pet’s Surgical Admission

 We recommend brushing and grooming your pet before their procedure as, if sutures are used, your pet cannot be groomed for up to two weeks after.
 For procedures without the use of sutures, regular grooming and bathing is fine.

-Pets undergoing sedation or general anaesthetic need to have an empty stomach in order to prevent nausea and vomiting; a common side effect of medications given for anaesthetic.
-As reaching an empty stomach may take up to 12 hours from eating, we require all pets to fast from 8pm the night before.
-Avoid feeding your pet any food, treats or bones after 8pm and ensure that their environment is free from food.
+Pets undergoing sedation or general anaesthetic need to have an empty stomach to prevent nausea and vomiting; a common side effect of medications given for anaesthetic.
+We recommend all pets fast from bedtime the night before, feeding a normal dinner is fine.
+Your pet can drink water, so ensure that freshwater is available at all times.

 On the Day

-Please allow your pet to toilet at home before leaving unless being advised otherwise.
+Please allow your pet to toilet at home before leaving unless advised otherwise.
 Bring your pet in on a lead or in their carrier.
-We recommend leaving personal items at home but are happy for you to bring a small toy or teddy for your pet to keep with them.
+We recommend leaving personal items at home but are happy for you to bring a small blanket or teddy for your pet to keep with them.

 Admission is between 8am and 8:30am.
-If you’re unable to make this time, please contact the hospital prior to make alternative arrangements.
+If you’re unable to make this time, please contact the hospital prior to making alternative arrangements.
+The admission process takes around 20 minutes.

 Once you arrive, our reception staff will assist you in completing admission forms for your pet.
 Your admission form needs to be signed for consent to the procedure and for acknowledgement of the estimated fees.